bluegraybox/OTP-Basics/README.md

 * `call/2`
 * `loop/1`

-A set of business logic plugin functions:
+A set of plugin functions to handle the business logic:

 * `init/0`
 * `handle_cast`
 * `handle_call`

-And a set of custom API functions that hide the message format from the outside world:
+And a set of custom API functions that wrap this up and hide the message passing and formatting from the outside world:

 * `set/3`
 * `fetch/2`